Boulder Philharmonic Orchestra

 Beethoven’s energetic Symphony No. 4 anchors a program both familiar and fresh.
 The newest member of the famed Juilliard String Quartet, cellist Astrid Schween, joins us for Elgar’s dramatically intense Cello Concerto.
 We open with a new work by Boulder native Kristen Kuster, made possible in part by the Phil’s commissioning partnership.

-Sara & David Harper
+Sara and David Harper

-Marti & George Oetzel
+Marti and George Oetzel